linkthrow/laravel-hmac-packet-auth/README.md

 	$ php artisan migrate

+Add 'auth.hmac' to any routes you want to protect!!!

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.